JaimeStill/shader-studies/intro-to-shader-art-coding/readme.md

 In this case, the blue channel has the highest value which produces a vibrant blue tint in the final result.

-To add even mroe variety to the colors, a `palette()` function can be introduced, as described in [Inigo Quilez Palettes](https://iquilezles.org/articles/palettes/) article:
+To add even more variety to the colors, a `palette()` function can be introduced, as described in [Inigo Quilez Palettes](https://iquilezles.org/articles/palettes/) article:

 ```glsl
 vec3 palette(float t, vec3 a, vec3 b, vec3 c, vec3 d) {